 (d) the person is an approved person.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

 (2) A person must not remove an NLIS tag from an animal unless —

 (a) the animal has been slaughtered at an abattoir; or

 (b) the animal has been slaughtered at or has died on a property and the person is, or is acting on behalf of, the operator of the property; or